neondatabase/neon/docs/rfcs/024-extension-loading.md

       the device is unavailable whilst moving the mount between instances).
     - EBS can only mount on one instance at a time (except the expensive IO2 device type).

+5. Store user's extensions in network drive

+   Pros:
+    - Easy to deploy
+    - Few startup latency issues
+    - Warm instance pool for skipping pod schedule latency is possible

+   Cons:
+    - We'd need networked drives, and a lot of them, which would store many duplicate extensions.
+    - **UNCHECKED:** Compute instance migration may not work nicely with networked IOs

 ### Idea extensions